robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 ^ We can also describe interfaces in the abstract, without anchoring them to a specific implementation using protocols.
 Protocols provide an interface, and a concrete implementation is provided by a class.

 ^ With that covered we’ll look at _how_ we reuse interfaces & implementations.
-Broadly speaking, the most common tools at our disposal for code reuse are subclassing, and composition.
+Broadly speaking, the most common tools we employ for code reuse are subclassing & composition.

 ---